-Ontario in Canada is hot and humid at the moment.
-I know this because Michaela told me so.
-Living in New Zealand, Canada seems a long way away, but the beauty of the MyMT community, is that we are all part of the ‘global village’.
-With grown-up triplets, Michaela has been busy for years, but with her symptoms over-whelming her and her weight going up, she headed for the gym and began doing lots of exercise.
-No surprises that it wasn’t working for her.
+Montreal in Canada is cooling down as winter knocks on its door.
+I know this because Michaela told me so today.
+It’s a long way between where I am in New Zealand and Montreal, but the beauty of the MyMT™ community, is that we are all part of the ‘global village’.
+Michaela joined the programme over a year ago now.
+With triplets, now grown up, she has been busy for years.
+Then menopause arrived and with symptoms over-whelming her and her weight going up, she headed for the gym and began doing lots of exercise to manage her weight – as many of us have done for years.
+It was no surprise to me that it wasn’t working for her.

-“I was at my wit’s end with my menopausal weight gain” mentioned Michaela.
+“I was at my wit’s end with my menopausal weight gain” she told me.

 I exercised a lot and ate relatively well but kept gaining weight.
 I was told to just move more and eat less.
-When I discovered Wendy’s program, she explained why I was gaining with the exercise I was doing and I learnt that what used to work, does not work the same at this stage of our lives.
+When I discovered Wendy’s program, she explained why I was gaining, with the exercise I was doing whilst not sleeping and I learnt that what used to work, does not work the same at this stage of our lives.

-7 weeks in the program, I sleep through the night, I stopped the heavy exercise, I have finally lost weight and my menopausal anxiety has greatly diminished.
+7 weeks into the program, I was sleeping through the night, I stopped the heavy exercise, lost weight and my menopausal anxiety and hot flushes, have gone.
 I feel like my old self again and understand that this is now a way of life for me as I get older.

 What a difference to how I’m now feeling!
-I am listening to the energy module now.
-I am sleeping 7 hours a night and wake up so refreshed and do not put on my alarm as I am up about the same time each mroning now ready to walk.
+I am sleeping 7 hours a night and wake up so refreshed and do not put on my alarm as I am up about the same time each morning now ready to walk.
 Thanks Wendy.”

 INGREDIENTS [serves 4 – I make 6 patties as 4 are huge, you can also freeze them individually].